greymd/tmux-xpanes/README.md

 #### Changing layout of panes.

-To change the layout of panes, put some arguments followed by `-l` option.
+To change the layout of panes, put an argument followed by `-l` option.
-This is the example lines up some panes vertically.
+This is the example that lines up some panes vertically.

-`ev` means `even-vertical`.
+For example, to line up panes vertically, put `ev` (it is correspoinding to `even-vertical` in [tmux manual](http://man7.org/linux/man-pages/man1/tmux.1.html)).

 ```bash
 $ xpanes -l ev -c "{}" "top" "vmstat 1" "watch -n 1 df"